apache/celeborn/METRICS.md

       - targets: [ "emr-header-1:9098","emr-worker-1:9096","emr-worker-2:9096","emr-worker-3:9096","emr-worker-4:9096" ]
 ```

-3.You need to install Grafana server(https://grafana.com/)
+3.You need to install Grafana server(https://grafana.com/grafana/download)
+4.Import RSS dashboard into grafana.

 ### Optional
-We recommend you to install node exporter(https://github.com/prometheus/node_exporter)
+We recommend you to install node exporter (https://github.com/prometheus/node_exporter)
 on every host, and configure prometheus to scrape information about the host.
 Grafana will need a dashboard(id:8919) to display host details.